-The Importance of Talking About Money
+The Importance of Talking About Money Issues

 However, there are many benefits to talking about money with your loved ones.
-Not talking about money makes it more likely that you’ll end up dealing with money problems and debt.
+Not talking about money makes it more likely that you will end up dealing with money problems and debt.
 And, if you do wind up struggling with money or debt, not telling anyone about it just means you will suffer in silence.

-Talking About Money in your Relationship
+Talking About Money in Your Relationship

 One area where a lot of people avoid talking about money is in their romantic relationships.
 Unfortunately, not only is this a mistake, but it can seriously harm your relationship.
 This is especially true when it comes to debt.